luismaecker/burned_embedder/README.md

 ## Project Description

-*deforestation_embedder* is a machine learning project that leverages the Copernicus-FM foundation models to detect and map deforested areas from satellite imagery.
+*deforestation_embedder* is a machine learning project that leverages the Copernicus-FM foundation models to detect deforested areas from satellite imagery.
 The Copernicus Foundation Model is used to generate embeddings from Sentinel-1 radar data, which are then used for the specific task of deforestation detection within the accroding image chips.

+The final product will be a pipeline where you input a time window and an area and you receive information if deforestation has occured in that area during that time window.
+Currently the project is in a prototypical stage and the main focus lies on the data processing, model training and evaluation.

 ## Data Description